silver13/BoldClash-BWHOOP-B-03/README.md

 ### 03.19
 * Blheli passthrough support added for ESCs
 * Buzzer can be enabled on a channel/switch with BUZZER_ENABLES_CHAN_## (credit: Markus Gritsch)
+* Added RX_BAYANG_PROTOCOL_TELEMETRY_AUTOBIND define to ensure all protocol builds would compile due to the nature of the autobind feature

 ### 01.18
 * 2 new D term filters, 1st and 2nd order with custom frequency